ysh329/deep-learning-model-convertor/README.md

 ### [Apple & Google: Tensorflow to CoreML converter](https://github.com/tf-coreml/tf-coreml)

-Google colaborated with Apple to create a Tensorflow to CoreML converter [announcement](https://developers.googleblog.com/2017/12/announcing-core-ml-support.html).
+Google collaborated with Apple to create a Tensorflow to CoreML converter [announcement](https://developers.googleblog.com/2017/12/announcing-core-ml-support.html).

 Support for Core ML is provided through a tool that takes a TensorFlow model and converts it to the Core ML Model Format (.mlmodel).